CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 - Be able to attend a weekly/bi-weekly meeting with our teams
 - Be in a position to advise the development of the project
   - e.g. Should we prioritise Feature A or Feature B?
+  - e.g. We should remove Feature B because it's no longer needed.
 - Have realistic expectations of what our students can build in the time given to them

 In addition to this, it is very helpful if you can join our internal instant messaging tool (Slack) to speak to our students more regularly.
 Historically, one of the most common blockers to a successful project has been the quick communication between stakeholders and our students.
 Students may likely become blocked, spin wheels or go off on a tangent if they have a burning question and can't get it answered.